‘General Hospital’ Reveals Big Scoop On Necklace Mystery, But More Twists May Be Coming

 As had been promised, General Hospital revealed a significant piece of information with Thursday’s episode.
 However, there are some hints suggesting that there is still more to this story than it appears.

 The preview for this week had teased that there would be something major about the necklace mystery shown.
-Nina has been lamenting over her half of the necklace quite a bit lately, and she explained the meaning of the necklace to Jax during Thursday’s show.
+Nina has been lamenting over her half of the necklace quite a bit lately, and she explained its meaning to Jax during Thursday’s show.

-For some time now, viewers have been watching to see where the other half of that necklace would show up.
+For some time now, viewers have been watching to see where the other half would show up.
 On Thursday, it finally happened.

 During a flashback scene, as a young Carly tracked down her adoptive father Frank, a very young Nelle was there.
-Nelle was wearing what appeared to be the other half of Nina’s necklace, which on the surface, would seem to indicate that she is Nina’s biological daughter.
+Nelle was wearing what appeared to be the other half of Nina’s necklace, which, on the surface, would seem to indicate that she is her biological daughter.

 Fans had figured that either Willow or Nelle would be Nina’s biological daughter.
 In recent episodes, there had been hints and developments that pointed in both directions.
-It seemed that General Hospital writers may have been doing this to toy with viewers a bit, wanting to keep them on their toes and continuing to guess about which way this would play out.
+It seemed that General Hospital writers may have been doing this to toy with viewers a bit, wanting to keep them on their toes as they continue to guess which way this would play out.

 Nelle's confidence in herself is legendary… but is she willing to concede anything for the sake of Wiley's future?